Campanulaceae: Bellflower Family

 Notes:

-The only wild lobelia to be found in Monterey County (and one of only two in the whole of California).
-Like Downingia and also like the cultivated lobelia, the blue flowers are bilateral.
-Each has three acute-tipped ovate lower lobes and two smaller, narrow, almost vertical and sometimes swept-back upper lobes.
-Unlike Downingia, the flowers are clearly pedicelled, with narrow and widely spreading calyx lobes (as in the cultivated lobelia).
-The plant is leafy with linear-lanceolate leaves with tiny, gland-tipped teeth.
-The plant is uncommon, found in various locations in the Santa Lucia Mountains (including Pfeiffer Big Sur State Park) and, interestingly, nowhere else north of Santa Barbara and Ventura Counties.
-The right hand photo is the cultivated lobelia, included to show the similarities in structure.
+This is the only wild lobelia in Monterey County, and one of only two in California.
+As in Downingia and the cultivated lobelia, the blue flowers are bilateral.
+Each has three acute-tipped, ovate lower lobes.
+There are two smaller, narrow, almost vertical upper lobes, which may curve back.
+Unlike Downingia, lobelia flowers are clearly pedicelled, with narrow and widely spreading calyx lobes (as in the cultivated lobelia).
+Its linear-lanceolate leaves have tiny, gland-tipped teeth.
+This plant is uncommon, found in the Santa Lucia Mountains (including Pfeiffer Big Sur State Park), but nowhere else north of Santa Barbara and Ventura Counties.
+The right hand photo is the cultivated lobelia, showing the similarities in structure.

 Blooms: